 Open Inside Doors

 Of course, we aren’t talking about opening your home’s outer doors.
 Just as closing air vents affects how your home is heated, so do open or closed doors.
-By opening the doors to rooms which are warmer, you’ll allow for a greater exchange of heat between that room and the rest of the house.
+By opening the doors to rooms that are warmer, you’ll allow for a greater exchange of heat between that room and the rest of the house.
 It isn’t a vast increase in relative warmth, but a few small changes here and there can lead to overall changes in your monthly bill.

 This is an obvious problem.
-If any room or hallway is drafty, and you feel a chill blowing through, it’s not a haunting.
+If any room or hallway is drafty, and you feel a chill blowing through, it’s not haunting.
 Drafts are a huge source of energy loss in homes.
 You can have stellar insulation and the best in energy-efficient heating systems and still be spending more on your utilities because of a drafty home.
 Locate cracks and crevices between doors and their frames.
-The same goes for windows and any other kind exterior building openings.
+The same goes for windows and any other kind of exterior building openings.
 Once you’ve found the culprits, seal them up to keep warm air inside and cold air out.

 This tactic is one that only applies to certain kinds of homes.
 Specifically, homes using radiators or floor vents.
 If some of the rooms in your home seem to have trouble staying warm while the rest of the house is cozy, check for the location of your vents.
 If any vent (or pipe radiators) are being blocked by heavy furniture, it’s time to move it.
 Heat radiates out from these sources and will be stopped by the presence of large objects.
 Many pieces of furniture will act as insulators against the rest of the room, trapping heat internally.
 Even if the room isn’t quite so cold, it’s best to check and move furniture if it’s blocking a vent.
 Keeping flammable fabrics (or boxes) near a heat source is dangerous!